 #3 Only One Ear Ever Needs a Hearing Aid

 People often think hearing loss only occurs in one ear, not both, and that only one hearing aid is needed.
 This is likely because hearing loss is often more pronounced in one ear, so people don’t notice that the other one is affected too.
 But if you think about it, loud noises that may have damaged your hearing will have affected both ears, and age-related changes could well affect both ears.
-In fact, if we see that you have one ear that is significantly different than the other ear, we may recommend further testing in case there are any other issues going on.
-The key is that if there’s any amount of loss that is aid-able, both ears should be aided, otherwise you will still have issues in background noise amongst other things.
+In fact, if we see that you have one ear that is significantly different from the other ear, we may recommend further testing in case there are any other issues going on.
+The key is that if there’s any amount of loss that is aidable, both ears should be aided, otherwise you will still have issues in background noise amongst other things.
 That’s why your Houston audiologist will make sure both are checked out and evaluated properly.

 #4 Hearing Aids Return Your Hearing Optimal Capacity

 Your hearing is very complex, and when hearing is lost, you cannot assume a device will restore it to exactly what it was before.
-Another part of this is that hearing is not just a mechanical process but also involves how your brain processes information.
-Therefore your hearing will change as your brain adjusts to any changes, including getting hearing aids.
+Another part of this is that hearing is not just a mechanical process, but also involves how your brain processes information.
+Therefore, your hearing will change as your brain adjusts to any changes, including getting hearing aids.
 This is why follow-ups are essential, as you may not notice a specific issue at first, but later, as you become more finely attuned to the sounds your hearing aids are transmitting, you can pinpoint finer problems which can then be corrected through adjustment.

 #5 Hearing Aids Are Only For The Elderly

-It’s true that hearing loss frequently develops progressively as we age, which is why hearing aids are more common among the elderly population.
+It’s true that hearing loss frequently develops progressively as we age, which is why hearing aids are more common amongst the elderly population.
 But hearing can be damaged at any age, especially when repeatedly exposed to harmful noise levels.
 If you are concerned you may be experiencing hearing loss; you should get it checked out whatever your age.
 At the minimum, you can have a baseline of your hearing, that way if/when something changes further in the future, you have something to compare it to.

 Contact an Audiologist Today with Your Hearing Questions